SumoLogic/sumologic-documentation/docs/manage/partitions/flex/faq.md

 <FlexPricing/>

-## Is the Flex pricing available to existing Cloud Flex customers?
+## Is Flex Pricing available to existing Cloud Flex customers?

-No, it is not available for the existing customers.
-Flex will become available for existing customers in the near future.
-Currently, Flex Licencing is the default plan for new customers who sign up with Sumo Logic.
+No, Flex Pricing is not currently available for existing Cloud Flex customers.
+However, it will become available in the near future.
+Currently, Flex Pricing is the default plan for new customers signing up with Sumo Logic.

 ## How is Flex Pricing different from the other data tiers?

-With Flex Pricing, there is no cost to ingest and index log data and no requirement to manage storage on your own or rehydrate at a premium for log indexing.
-This removes the complexity of predetermining the type of analytics required before that data is even in the system.
-Simply pay for analytics and insights, not data management.
+With Flex Pricing, there is no cost to ingest and index log data, and no requirement to manage storage on your own or rehydrate at a premium for log indexing.
+This removes the complexity of predetermining the type of analytics required before the data is in the system.
+You simply pay for analytics and insights, not data management.

 ## Can I restrict access to Flex data to select users?

-You can use [Role-Based Access Control (RBAC)](/docs/manage/users-roles/roles/role-based-access-control) to restrict access to partitions in the Flex.
+Yes, you can use [Role-Based Access Control (RBAC)](/docs/manage/users-roles/roles/role-based-access-control) to restrict access to partitions in Flex.
 Although you can’t use a role search filter to restrict access to a partition by name, you can filter by the metadata that forms the routing expression for a partition.

 For example, if you want to strict access to a partition whose routing expression is: